In this guide:

 Use the jtestcov jar with a command like the one below running against Parabank:

-The -soatest flag is used by the coverage tools to pass your SOAtest license, which is needed when you run the coverage tool independently of SOAtest as in the example above.
+The -ctp flag is used by the coverage tools to pass your CTP license, which is needed when you run the coverage tool independently of CTP as in the example above.
 When you run soatestcli with application coverage settings, the license is automatically passed when the coverage tool is launched.
 You can see all available commands and options by running: java -jar jtestcov.jar help

 Sample License Properties File